-(Content recovery after losing internet connection.
+(Content recovery after loss of internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced to WordPress in v.
-2.6.
-Whenever a post or a page is saved in WordPress, a revision is automatically created and stored in the WP database.
+Post Revisions were introduced to WordPress in version 2.6.
+Whenever WordPress saves a post or a page, it automatically creates a revision of that post and stores it in your WP database.

-The Compare Revisions panel loads on your screen …
+The Revisions area appears on your screen …

-Note: The revision control feature is available on Posts and Pages.
+Note: WordPress revision control is the same for Posts and Pages.

-A Revision Slider allows you to move through your revisions.
-The more revisions you have, the longer the slider will be …
+A Revision Slider allows you to move through different revisions.
+The more revisions you have saved, the more segmented your slider will be …

 (The more revisions, the longer the slider)

-Revisions created by editing content and updating your post or page appear in the slider in black, with the save interval, time, and date of the post revision …
+When you edit content and update pages or posts, your revisions show up in the revision slider marked in black, with the save interval, time, and date of the post revision …

-Revisions saved automatically by WordPress show up in the slider highlighted in red, along with the save interval, time, and date of the revision …
+Revisions saved automatically by WordPress display in the revision slider marked in red, with the save interval, time, and date of the post/page revision …

-You can navigate between post revisions by moving the slider button right (newer) or left (older) …
+You can navigate between different post revisions by moving the slider right or left …

-(Move the revision slider to the left or right)
+(Move the button to the left or right of the revision slider)

-There are also buttons to assist with navigation.
+There are also buttons to help you navigate between revisions.

 (Compare Revisions – ‘Next’ button)